Muhammed4E/STEM-Egypt-Biology-Club/README.md

 ## Customization

-Feel free to customize the content and styling to match the specifics of your School Biology Club.
+Feel free to customize the content and styling to match the specifics of your own school biology club.
 Update text, images, and colors in the corresponding files.

 ## Contributions